One of the distinguishing features of a mammal is that they have hair. I wanted to find out why mammals have hair and if all mammals have hair.

 During spring and summer, the snowshoe hare is a reddish-brown color, which helps them camouflage in with their surroundings of dirt and rocks.
 In the winter, snowshoe hares change their fur color to white.
 This helps them blend in with the snow on the ground.

-In the spring and summer, the darker fur has more pigmentation, but in winter, less melanin is activated in the fur.
+In the spring and summer, the darker fur has more pigmentation, but less melanin is activated in the fur in winter.
 This is due to a reaction to less exposure to light.

 With shorter days and longer nights in the winter, this causes the change to white.
 Rabbits and hares molt several times a year.
 The fur grows back a different color, helping them to camouflage from predators in different seasons.